Colonials' Associate Head Coach Built Division III Program into National Power

 Head Coach Gregg Ritchie and Staff to Host Four Summer Camps With Multiple Sessions

-Sheridan has spent the past 25 years at the University of Mary Washington, building the Division III program from scratch and turning it into a national power.
-Throughout his time at UMW, Sheridan has compiled a 579-275-4 record while leading the Eagles to 11 NCAA Division III Tournaments.
-Additionally, he is one of just a handful of coaches in the history of Division III baseball to earn 500 career victories.
+Prior to arriving at George Washington, Sheridan spent 25 years as the head coach at the University of Mary Washington, building the Division III program from scratch and turning it into a national power.
+Inducted into the UMW Athletic Hall of Fame in 2014, Sheridan compiled a 579-275-4 record while leading the Eagles to 11 NCAA Division III Tournaments.
 Sheridan also served as Assistant Athletic Director at UMW.

 He led the Eagles to two Blue/Grey Conference titles in addition to eight Capital Athletic Conference championships while being named the CAC Coach of the Year on nine occasions.
 His teams have reached the 25-win plateau 15 times, including back-to-back 30-win seasons in 2003 and 2004.
 The Virginia State College Division Coach of the Year in 1994 and 1998, Sheridan began his coaching career as an assistant at the University of Scranton in 1979.
 After two seasons, he moved to James Madison University and helped guide the Dukes to an appearance in the 1983 College World Series in Omaha, Neb.